jrwalker-projects/someegregiouswebsite/content/home/demo.md

 {{< figure library="true" src="logo1.jpg" title="" >}}

 {{% alert success %}}
-some egregious website
+some egregious website - where Breaking News comes to be broken

-If it's on the Internet it must be true.
-That's the Law!
+If it's on the Internet, by law it's probably true.
 {{% /alert %}}

 {{% alert warning %}}